needle-mirror/com.unity.entities/Documentation~/ecs_write_groups.md

 If you want to extend another system rather than override it, or if you want to allow future systems to override or extend your system, then you can enable write group filtering on your own system.
 However, when you do this, neither system handles no combinations of components by default.
 You must explicitly query for and process each combination.

 In the previous example, it defined a write group that contains components `A` and `B` that targets component `W`.
 If you add a new component, called `C`, to the write group, then the new system that knows about `C` can query for entities that contain `C` and it does not matter if those entities also have components `A` or `B`.
 However, if the new system also enables write group filtering, that is no longer true.
 If you only require component `C`, then write group filtering excludes any entities with either `A` or `B`.
-Instead, you must explicitly query for each combination of components that make sense. **Note:** You can use the `Any` clause of the query when appropriate.
+Instead, you must explicitly query for each combination of components that make sense.

+> [!NOTE]
+> You can use the `Any` clause of the query when appropriate.

 ```csharp
 var query = new EntityQueryDesc